-25 In planning their audit work in relation to the arrangements for securing economy, efficiency and effectiveness in the use of resources, auditors should consider and assess the relevant significant business risks.
-These are the significant operational and financial risks to the achievement of the audited body's statutory functions and objectives, which apply to the audited body, and are relevant to auditors' responsibilities under the Code.
-The auditor's assessment of what is significant is a matter of professional judgement and includes consideration of both the quantitative and qualitative aspects of the item or subject matter in question.
-Auditors should discuss their assessment of risk with the audited body.
+Considerations relating to planning audit work in relation to the use of resources significant is a matter of professional judgement and includes consideration of both the quantitative and qualitative aspects of the item or subject matter in question.
+Auditors should discuss their assessment of these audit risks with the audited body.